STORY Ginza Shopping Guide Visit Tokyo's shopping mecca for the latest in fashion

 Find luxury brands and chic eateries in Ginza and Yurakucho — areas brimming with trendy shops and restaurants

 Ginza and Yurakucho, two of the busiest shopping districts in Japan, are lined with world-renowned department stores and name-brand shops catering to those with sophisticated tastes.
 There are also many upmarket, long-established restaurants and bars nearby.
 On Sundays, the main streets are closed to cars, making the area a relaxing place to shop and stroll.

 Yurakucho Station area

 The huge commercial complex Yurakucho ITOCiA was built in front of Yurakucho Station in 2007.
 It houses fashion boutiques, specialty dining venues, and movie theaters.
 Nearby is the Tokyo International Forum , a multi-purpose exhibition center.
 Drop by the Tourist Information Center at Kotsu Kaikan (Traffic Hall) situated in front of Yurakucho Station for tips on where to go and what to do in the area.

 Bic Camera, an electronics megastore, has a major store just in front of Yurakucho Station.
 Stop by to understand why this electronics wonderland has become a Japanese institution.
 It sells every household device you could imagine, from washing machines to hair curlers and a wide range of special, only-in-Japan technology.
 They even sell snacks and alcohol.
-An annex selling games and audio equipment is located on the other side of the station.
 Many staff are bilingual, making finding the right product much easier for those who don't understand Japanese.